eaglesky/CodingPractices/AlgorithmsReview.md

     The iterative solution for the two functions version is easy to implement since they are all pre-order traversals.
 But need to add a map of node to the flag.
   - Level order traversal related.
     + [Leetcode] Binary tree level order traversal I(Multiple algorithms*), II is just adding reverse to the end of the solution of I. The recursive algorithm can be applied to some other problems.
+    + [Leetcode] Invert Binary Tree.
+Can be solved both recursively and iteratively.
+Just for fun.
     + [Leetcode] Zigzag level order traversal.
 Reverse the array for that level every two levels(or assign the values reversely when creating the array for that level).
     + [Leetcode] Binary Tree right side view -- small variation of level order traversal.
     + [Leetcode] Symmetric Tree(Algorithm and Multiple Implementation*).
 Iterative solution using queue or stack can add the elements in any order.